Search this site ...

 Rwanda based fashion label, Mille Collines is a sophisticated brand of clothing, accessories and jewelry for the modern woman who appreciates where she comes from but wants something... out-there.

-Fluid lines, turbans, strings of loose beads, embroidered glass beads on panels of dresses, layers of cloth, tonal prints, this all adds up to a luscious striking effect....truly eye catching.
+Fluid lines, turbans, strings of loose beads, embroidered glass beads on panels of dresses, layers of cloth, tonal prints, this all adds up to a luscious, striking effect....truly eye catching.

 Luxury magazine GQ went to Senegal and filmed models and local Dakarois on the streets.

-This is an extremely exciting photo shoot and will probably have a major influence on the way people dress.
+The result was an extremely exciting photo shoot and will probably have a major influence on the way people dress.
 The fantastic freedom it will give to allow pattern about pattern to be layered allowing a creativity to individual expression that will capture the imagination and soul of not just fashion followers but those who choose to express their personality in their dress.

 Do look at this link, We went to Dakar, Senegal... it will delight and inspire!